-Previously, the party released research which claimed that they could snatch as many as 15 seats from the SNP.
+Previously, the party released research claiming that they could snatch as many as 15 seats from the SNP.

-The Conservatives are targeting a number of big names, including Mr Salmond and Depute Leader Angus Robertson.
+The Nationalists are targeting a number of big names, including Mr Salmond and Depute Leader Angus Robertson.

 Mr Salmond says this is overconfidence, adding: “It’s not good politics.
 A long, long time ago I made this mistake, back in 1992, I allowed expectations to run away, and she’s done that at this election.

 “It’s just arrogance, for Ruth Davidson to continue the line of ‘we’re going to take this seat, and we’re going to take that seat’.

 “Once it doesn’t happen, it’s very bad news for Ruth Davidson’s credibility.”

 The ex-SNP leader also said that Theresa May’s campaign had shown up her weaknesses which was hurting the Tories.

 He said: “The Conservative campaign has been undermined by the farce of their manifesto, by the inability of the Prime Minister to turn up to debates, and by her manifest inadequacy as a political leader.”

 The Scottish Conservatives hit out at Mr Salmond’s comments.

 A spokesman for Ruth Davidson’s party said: “For Alex Salmond to accuse anyone of arrogance is quite astonishing.